sahil-diwan/sd-Spring-Boot-Rest-With-Swagger/README.md

-# Spring-Boot-Rest-With-Swagger2
+# Spring-Boot-Rest-With-Swagger2-Basic-Version
-Creating a Spring Boot Application With Swqagger
+Creating a Spring Boot Application With Swagger

 ```
   Step 1 : Go to start.spring.io